Skip Navigation LinksAsylee-Information

 If you do not obtain a refugee travel document before you leave the U.S., you may be unable to re-enter the United States or you may be placed in removal proceedings before an immigration judge.

-In addition, before making plans to travel abroad, you must also check with the consulate of the country that you intend to visit to inquire whether a Refugee Travel Document will be accepted for entry.
+Additionally, you must also check with the consulate of the country that you intend to visit to inquire whether a Refugee Travel Document will be accepted for entry.
 Once an application is received by USCIS, it may take many months to process.
 Individuals should exercise caution in booking non-refundable travel tickets accordingly.

 Employment Resources